Ultimate Guide to Palau Bar Exam

 The Palau Bar is administered once a year in Palau in July.
 The examination is administered over two days in four, three-hour sessions.
 The Palau Bar has four parts: the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), the Multistate Performance Test (MPT), and the Palau Essays.

 The MBE is a six-hour test and consists of 200 multiple-choice questions that test your understanding across seven subjects.
 You must score at least a 120 on the MBE to be admitted to the Palau bar.

 The MEE consists of six 30-minute legal essays.
-Your MEE score comprises 30% of your bar score.
+You must score a 65 to pass the MEE.

 Crushendo offers the most recent MEE questions and includes the point sheets that the graders used.